jamiew/helium-discord-bot/README.md

 ## Running forever

-You can srun the bot with `yarn start`, but the bundled `forever` library will restart the bot if it crashes or disconnects:
+You can run the bot with `yarn start`, but the bundled `forever` library will restart the bot if it crashes or disconnects.
+The `./server.sh` script is a wrapper around it and can be launched using:

 ```
-yarn forever
+SERVER_UID=helium yarn server
 ```

+You can run multiple bots on same machine by changing `SERVER_UID`

 ## Add your hotspots